 4. Do you have any area of your life where you need to make a tough decision but you are being indecisive?
 Do you need prayer support?

 Read Acts 26:1-8

 6. Paul was, like his father before him, a Pharisee.
 List three good things about Pharisees and three not so good points.
-Why do you think Paul use the fact that he was a Pharisee at this point in his testimony to King Agrippa and Bernice?
+Why do you think that Paul uses the fact that he was a Pharisee at this point in his testimony to King Agrippa and Bernice?

-7. *Paul indicated to King Agrippa that if anyone was going to Heaven by being good, he was.
-What reasons did he have for saying this, and why were these reasons useless?
+7. *Paul indicated to King Agrippa that, if anyone was going to heaven by being good, then he was.
+What reasons did he have for saying this and why were these reasons useless?

 Read Acts 26:9-32

 8. Explain how you can tell when someone is a Christian when you are talking to them.

 9. *How can a church bring the word of God to no effect?
 Matthew 15:6.
 Could this happen in your church?
 Explain.
 Suggest how you could stop this happening in your church and in your own life.